 Directed by Heather Cassano

 In Waltham, Massachusetts there is a cemetery where 310 unidentified people are buried.
 Graves are marked only with a letter and a number.
-“C” stands for Catholic and “P” for Protestant, the number indicating the order in which they were buried.
-The cemetery, known as MetFern Cemetery, served as a burial site for patients housed within the walls of two nearby mental institutions - The Fernald School for “feeble-minded” children and the Metropolitan State Hospital.
-Hidden among the trees of Beaver Brook Reservation, MetFern Cemetery is only accessible by hiking trails.
+"C" stands for Catholic and "P" for Protestant, the number indicating the order in which they were buried.
+The cemetery, known as the Metfern Cemetery, served as a burial site for patients housed within the walls of nearby mental institutions.
+Hidden among the trees of Beaver Brook Reservation, Metfern Cemetery is only accessible by hiking trails.
 310 lives suspended in anonymity.

-Do you know someone buried in MetFern Cemetery?
-Are you a former patient or staff member from The Fernald School or Met State Hospital?
+Do you know someone buried in a state institution cemetery?
 We want to hear from you.
-Contact us at email@example.com or www.thefateofhumanbeings.com.
+Contact us at firstname.lastname@example.org.